sambacha/hardhat-spark/docs/ux/ux.md

 ## Macros

-Mutator is easies way to execute `set` function and immediately after call `get` function to check if desired value is set.
+Mutator is the easies way to execute `set` function and immediately after call `get` function to check if desired value is set.
 If it doesn't it will throw `UserError`.

 ```typescript
 const mutator = (